 The reason I’m going on about this, about the stress, the up and down mechanism of my thinking and the loss of stability, is that even though it was serious when it was happening and I was aware of it, I did not appreciate the scope.

 I tried to do something good with the situation I was in by writing letters focused on reforming IRS; I wrote many of them when I couldn’t sleep.
 In fact, I didn’t resume sleeping until after Don Boroughs, a senior editor from U.S. News & World Report, called saying that he’d been given my name by the National Taxpayers’ Union.
 He asked me what had happened and listened for over an hour as I told him.
 He asked me to fax him the supporting documents, which I did from Kinko’s.
 I remember being so afraid that when he looked at the documents they’d be different than how I saw them.
 But they weren’t.
 When he called again he said, yes, he would use my experiences in the piece he was working on.
 That was such a relief.
 He hadn’t placed blame on me by telling me that I should have paid IRS.
 He had looked at the documents and seen pretty much what I saw, rather than what IRS saw, and others imagined.
 I began to sleep again.
 So, although he didn’t solve my IRS problem, he did help me “knit the raveled sleave” by listening to me.

 US News & World Report piece that used some of my experience ~ Read More.

 Why didn’t I get better, then?

-I did, but it wasn’t just the IRS, or just the IRS and my psyche; it was foreclosures, not being able to use my furnace for heat, not having money to buy vitamins and good groceries, having my gas disconnected, and all of this together using up my stores of vitamin B12, without me knowing it.
+I did, but it wasn’t just the IRS, or just the IRS and my psyche; it was foreclosures, not being able to use my furnace to heat, not having money to buy vitamins and good groceries, having my utilities disconnected, and all of this together using up my stores of vitamin B12, without me knowing it.